coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/scratchpad.md

 ### Routing as Normative Expectation

-Routing in TAM-Compose is not about limiting information flow, but about constraining which actors are permitted or expected to perform the next binding on a given process thread, as encoded by turn markers on the shared World bus.
+Routing in TA-Compose is not about limiting information flow, but about constraining which actors are permitted or expected to perform the next binding on a given process thread, as encoded by turn markers on the shared World bus.

 ### Categorical Structure